amantuladhar/amantuladhar.github.io/_posts/2017-10-09-java-9-automatic-module-with-example.md

     requires guava;
 }
 ```
+So we know from above that external jar version numbers are trimmed off.
+But what if our jar name was like `guava-all.23.0.jar`.
+We we try to add `requires guava-all` Java compiler will yell at us.
+So, what Java does is it trims out the version number and if those jars have any dashes (-) it will be converted to dot (.) .
+So in our scenerio if our jar file was named `guava-all.23.0.jar` we add `requires guava.all;` in our `module-info.java`.

 So to run we need to add jar to `--module-path` like we did when we compiled our code.
 ```bash